ljlodl5/Credit_Risk_Analysis/README.md

 As stated above having microns of pulp among gallons or orange juice can be perfectly adequate for selling 'pulp free' juice.
 A quest for total precision and accuracy may not be necessary in order for a company to act.

 When looking at the ensembles: Balanced Random Forest and Easy Ensemble the accuracy rates go up ~80% and 93%, respectively but the precision score is low, and thus the F1 score remains low as well.
-If time and cost were not an option and I was an extremely low-risk company, then I may be more inclined to choose the Easy Ensemble model as accuracy and F1 for both low and high risk is a little higher, though it is noteworthy that it takes longer and greater $ for the models to execute and may not be worth the small benefit of higher precision or sensitivity.
+If the company had unlimited resources and was an extremely low-risk company, then I may be more inclined to choose the Easy Ensemble model as accuracy and F1 for both low and high risk is a little higher, though it is noteworthy that it takes longer and greater $ for the models to execute and may not be worth the small benefit of higher precision or sensitivity.

 It is possible other values needs to be considered in order to glean greater precision, or that a company can make allowances for the expected smaller % of high-risk lenders.
 A parallel demonstration is assessment of risk in insurance companies.
 For example, a life insurance company is going to take on high-risk individuals at a premium price, as long as they accept enough applications from the lower-risk pool as offet, or reinsure the risk.